KingoftheHomeless/in-other-words/README.md

   Timing of spin: 1.3399935999768786 seconds.
   Timing of spinAndFail failed due to some error!
   *** Exception: Prelude.undefined
--]
+-}
 ```

 ## Advanced Usage

-The examples above are somewhat disingeneuos; they cover only the simplest
+The examples above are somewhat disingenuous; they cover only the simplest
 uses of the library.
 The library has a wide variety of features,
 and using them properly can get very complicated.
 Because of this,
 [`in-other-words` offers a wiki covering more advanced topics of the
 library.](https://github.com/KingoftheHomeless/in-other-words/wiki/Advanced-topics)
 Check it out if you're interested in learning more about the
-library,  or are struggling with a feature or error message you're having a
+library,  or are struggling with a feature you're having a hard
 time with.